 The Connection Between Anandamide & Cannabis

-Anandamide was one of the first endocannabinoids discovered by scientists.
-What makes anandamide especially unique is that it interacts with the same endocannabinoid receptors that the tetrahydrocannabinol (THC) in cannabis does.
-This is why some folks are able to experience feelings of euphoria and contentment when consuming THC.
+Anandamide is especially unique because it interacts with the same ECS receptors that the THC in cannabis does.
+This is why some folks can experience feelings of euphoria and contentment when consuming THC.

 The main difference is that THC reacts with the ECS receptors after consumption.
 Your own body produces anandamide to interact with them.